-Corollary \ref{thm:cs:size} allows to use $\cs$ with a smaller width for an easier single-round FFE problem, saving communication bandwidth.
+\textbf{A Two-Phase Method for Hyperparameter Setup.} Corollary \ref{thm:cs:size} allows to use $\cs$ with a smaller width for an easier single-round FFE problem, saving communication bandwidth.
 However, the sketch size formula given by \eqref{eq:cs:width} in Corollary \ref{thm:cs:size} relies on crucial information of the frequency $(f_i)_{i\ge 1}$, i.e., $\#\{f_i: f_i \ge \tau\}$ and $\sum_{f_i<\tau} f_i^2$, which are unknown to who sets the sketch size.
 Thus, it is unclear if and how these gains can be realized in practical deployments.

 We resolve this quandary by observing that in practice, the frequency vector often follows Zipf's law \citep{cevher2009learning,powers-1998-applications}.
 This motives us to conservatively model the global frequency vector by a polynomial with parameters.
 By doing so, we can first run a small $\cs$ to collect data from a (randomly sampled) fraction of the clients for estimating the parameters.
 Then based on the estimated parameter, we can set up an appropriate sketch size for a $\cs$ to solve the FFE problem.
 This two-phase method is formally stated as follows.